-Barcelona, the vibrant capital of Catalonia, is an impressive Mediterranean city with a wide range of leisure activities that invite you to explore it again and again.
-It is full of contrasts that make it a complete melting pot of cultures while maintaining its characteristic features.
+Barcelona, the stunning capital of Catalonia, is an impressive Mediterranean city with a wide range of activities that invite you to explore it again and again.
+Take a look at our curated list of the top places to visit in Barcelona and start planning your trip!

 The Catalan capital is a bustling city that lives up to its reputation as a thriving cultural center with beautiful buildings and monuments, green spaces, clean urban beaches, and world-class nightlife.

 Overlooking the Mediterranean Sea and famous for Gaudí’s buildings and the unmistakable Art Nouveau architecture, Barcelona is one of the most modern and visited cities in Europe.
 Are you ready to discover its charms for yourself?
-Let us tell you what to do in Barcelona.
+Let us tell you which places you must visit in Barcelona.

-In addition to incredible excursions you can take in Barcelona for a day or half a day, such as a visit to the Montserrat mountain and its history surrounding the Virgin of the Moreneta, or the beautiful places to see in Girona, here are the attractions that you must visit on your next trip to this beautiful city.
+In addition to incredible one day trips you can take from Barcelona, such as a visit to the Montserrat mountain and its history surrounding the Virgin of the Moreneta (the Black Madonna), or the beautiful places to see in Girona, here are the attractions that you must visit on your next trip to this beautiful city.

 The Gothic Quarter is where it all started for Barcelona.
 Overflowing with old-world charm, it is a delight to stroll through, with its maze-like streets, hidden squares, lovely cafés, romantic antique shops, and hundreds of excellent restaurants and bars.